 Think of the answer as containing five key steps.

-An introductory line that sums up the breath of your experience in one sentence.
+An introductory line that sums up the breadth of your experience in one sentence

 If you only had one sentence to explain your career to date what would it be?
-Ideally it should contain the number of years’ experience you have and the breath of departments/sectors/roles you’ve worked in.
+Ideally, it should contain the number of years’ experience you have and the breadth of departments/sectors/roles you’ve worked in.

 Your most recent/relevant role

 Don’t approach the question in a chronological fashion.
 You have about 30 seconds to really grab the employers attention.
 If you start with your first role and work upwards you will waste that time detailing experience that is no longer relevant.

 Give the scale of the role in terms of staff reporting to you, level of responsibilities, budget controlled etc.